 [LOCALISE SITE NAME] will keep identifiable information about your relative/person you are consenting on behalf of from this study for 10 years after the study has finished.

+People who do not need to know who your relative/the person you are consenting on behalf of are is, will not be able to see their name or contact details.
 All data gathered during the study will be coded by a unique identifier meaning that all of your relative/person you are consenting on behalf of personal details will be removed.
 We will record your their participation in their medical record so that other doctors involved in your their care will be aware.
 All information obtained for the study will also be entered into a secure computer server which is located at our expert data centre.

-If you chose to consent to long term follow up about your relative/person you are consenting on behalf of future wellbeing by data linkage the University of Edinburgh will share your personal information on behalf of NHSGGC (NHS/CHI number, postcode, date of birth and sex at birth) with NHS departments (such as the electronic data research innovation service (eDRIS (Scotland)), NHS Digital (England), Sail (Wales)) at the end of the study.
+If you chose to consent to long term follow up about your relative/person you are consenting on behalf of future wellbeing by data linkage the University of Edinburgh will share your personal information on behalf of NHSGGC (NHS/CHI number, postcode, date of birth and sex at birth) with NHS departments (such as the electronic data research innovation service (eDRIS (Scotland)), NHS England, Sail (Wales)) at the end of the study.
 This is to allow them to provide us with information of your health status.
 We would also like to let your relative/person you are consenting on behalf of know about other research studies that may be of interest to them and will ask your permission to contact your relative/person you are consenting on behalf of about them.
 These studies would be subject to funding and regulatory approvals and consent for this is optional.
 If you chose to consent for your relative/person you are consenting on behalf of to be contacted about future research studies their personal information will be used by NHS Greater Glasgow & Clyde to facilitate this.
 Any personal information provided for long term record linkage or contact about future research will be stored securely, kept strictly confidential and processed in accordance with the EU General Data Protection Regulation (GDPR) (2018).

 We also ask that we can inform your relative/person you are consenting on behalf of GP of participation in the study